 “Upwardly Global helped me to feel a sense of community and belonging.
 I saw that others have walked this path, putting their best foot forward to get what they deserve.”
 Adebola trained as a medical doctor in Nigeria, but after a few years of clinical practice she decided to focus her career in public health. […]

 Dr. Prasolova worked as an anesthesiologist in Moscow and moved to the US at 35 knowing she would have to start over.
-There were many licensing barriers, including two exams and a three year residency.
-The hardest part was getting matched with a hospital and she couldn’t pass for eight years.
-She tried to volunteer […]
+There were many licensing barriers, including two costly exams and a three year residency that she needed to complete in order to get matched with a hospital, though she couldn’t pass for eight […]

 Andrew worked as an engineer and entrepreneur in Kenya, but he had to leave his country due to government corruption and demands for bribes.
 He moved to Seattle, working low wage jobs while caring for his children.
 Andrew found Upwardly Global and worked with their training program, which gave him tools and knowledge in his job search.
 After completing the training, Andrew got a job as a project engineer with an electrical contractor.